sau-arv-gul/Meeting-Video-Scraper/README.md

 - `FredericksburgCityScraper` : for Fredericksburg RegionalWebTV. [website link](https://www.regionalwebtv.com/fredcc)
 - `WinchesterVirginiaScraper` : for Winchester CivicWeb. [website link](https://winchesterva.civicweb.net/portal/)

-### 🔧 Common Methods in Each Class
+ Common methods in each scraper class:

-Each class contains the following methods:

 - `get_all_url( )` : Extracts all video links from the base URL
 - `get_filtered_url( )` : Filters and returns only the videos between the specified date range
 - `save( )` : Saves the filtered results into `OUTPUT_1.json`